 Our proprietary heatscore methodology aggregates these indicators using weighted algorithms that account for each metric's historical reliability and current market context.
 The system classifies market conditions into four distinct zones based on comprehensive indicator convergence:

-- Chill Zone (0-25%): Multiple indicators suggest undervaluation - ideal for accumulation strategies with favorable risk-reward ratios.
+- Chill Zone (0-25%): Multiple indicators suggest lower relative valuation.
 Historical analysis shows 85% of major bottoms occurred in this zone.
+Data and education only — not financial advice.

-- Neutral Zone (25-50%): Balanced conditions where most indicators show normal readings - optimal for systematic dollar-cost averaging and regular investment strategies.
+- Neutral Zone (25-50%): Balanced conditions where most indicators show typical, mid-range readings.

-- Euphoric Zone (75-100%): Multiple indicators show extreme readings historically associated with major cycle tops - maximum caution advised with potential distribution strategies.
+- Euphoric Zone (75-100%): Multiple indicators show extreme readings historically associated with major cycle tops.
+Data and education only — not financial advice.

 Data Accuracy and Timeliness

 Most indicators update in real-time, but some metrics like NUPL and Puell Multiple display previous day data due to blockchain confirmation requirements.
-This slight lag is necessary for data accuracy and doesn't significantly impact long-term strategic decisions.
-Our system prioritizes data integrity over speed, ensuring reliable signals for informed investment choices.
+This slight lag is necessary for data accuracy.
+Our system prioritizes data integrity over speed.
+Data and education only — not financial advice.

-The Bitcoin Barometer's methodology has been rigorously backtested across Bitcoin's entire price history since 2012.
-The system has successfully identified every major market cycle, including the 2017-2018 bubble, the 2020-2021 bull run, and subsequent bear market phases.
-This historical accuracy provides confidence in the system's ability to navigate future market conditions.
+The Bitcoin Barometer's methodology has been backtested across Bitcoin's price history since 2012, including the 2017-2018 bubble, the 2020-2021 bull run, and subsequent bear market phases.
+Past performance does not indicate future results.
+Data and education only — not financial advice.

 The beauty of this system lies in its simplicity for end-users while maintaining sophisticated analytical depth.
-Our mobile app translates complex indicator readings into clear, actionable insights that anyone can understand and apply to their Bitcoin investment strategy.
+Our mobile app translates complex indicator readings into clear, plain-language descriptions that anyone can understand.